How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Wizards travel to face the Pacers on Wednesday at 7:00 PM ET.
+The Trail Blazers look to pull of an away win at the Pistons on Wednesday at 7:00 PM ET.

 How to Watch